 Need to warm up before you bike the Golden Gate Bridge?

-Before you bike the Golden Gate Bridge, stop by The Warming Hut or Round House Cafe at the entrance to Golden Gate Bridge serve hot coffee and tea for travelers who didn’t anticipate how cold it would be at the bridge.
+Before you bike the Golden Gate Bridge, stop by The Warming Hut or Round House Cafe at the entrance to the Golden Gate Bridge.
+They serve hot coffee and tea for travelers who didn’t anticipate how cold it would be at the bridge

 THE MOST POPULAR SAN FRANCISCO BIKE ROUTE